Michèle Losier

 – World management –

-In the current season Michèle Losier can be heard as Octavian at Théâtre Royal de la Monnaie in Brussels, she returns to Maggio Musicale Fiorentino with Mahler‘s Rückert-Lieder and Mahler’s 2nd Symphony under the baton of Zubin Mehta, she will sing Ernest Chausson’s Poème de l’amour et de la mer with WDR Sinfonieorchester under the baton of Marie Jacquot and she will sing concerts with Elias at Accademia Nazionale di Santa Cecilia under the baton of Daniele Gatti.
+In the 2022/23 season, Michèle Losier could be heard as Octavian at Théâtre Royal de la Monnaie in Brussels, amongst others.
+She returned to the Maggio Musicale Fiorentino with Mahler‘s Rückert-Lieder under the baton of Ingo Metzmacher and Mahler’s Second Symphony under Zubin Mehta, and sang Mendelssohn’s Lobgesang with the Orchestra Sinfonica Nazionale della RAI in Turin and Elijah at the Accademia Nazionale di Santa Cecilia, both under the baton of Daniele Gatti.

 Michèle Losier has worked with conductors such as Louis Langrée, Patrick Fourmilier, Emmanuel Plasson, Marc Minkowski, Jérémie Rhorer, Stephane Denève, Kent Nagano, Emmanuelle Haïm, Sir Andrew Davis, François-Xavier Bilger, Sebastian Lang-Lessing, Nicola Luisetti, Daniel Barenboim, Sir Colin Davis, Evelino Pido, Placido Domingo, James Conlon and Yannick Nézet-Séguin, just to name a few.

-Canadian mezzo soprano Michèle Losier is alumni of McGill University and was also a member of the San Francisco Opera’s Merola Program, the Opéra de Montréal’s Atelier Lyrique and the Juilliard Opera Center in New York.
+The Montréal-native is alumna of McGill University and was also a member of Merola Opera Program in San Francisco, Opéra de Montréal’s Atelier Lyrique and the Juilliard Opera Center in New York.
 She has been the recipient of a number of grants and scholarships, including those from the Jacqueline Desmarais Foundation, the Conseil des Arts et des Lettres du Québec, the Canada Council for the Arts and the Sylva-Gelber Foundation.
 She is a First Prize winner at the Journées de la Musique Française, the Vocal Division of the Canadian Music Competition, and of the Mélodie Française category of the Chant de Marmande International Competition in France.
 Her success at the Queen Elisabeth of Belgium International Competition in 2008 won her a recital tour of Europe and a recording of the Chansons of Henri Duparc with pianist Daniel Blumenthal, released in April 2009 on the Fuga Libera label.
 Since then she can be heard on numerous other CD and DVD productions.